Well, the past two weeks sure have shown us how FAST things can change, huh?

 The in-person RV Entrepreneur Summit I was headed to has been converted into an entirely virtual conference experience.
 There will be Livestream keynotes, panels, and workshops.
 This is usually an in-person event where RV entrepreneurs meet up, form bonds, and learn from each other.
 Barrett and I attended last year.
 We left feeling incredibly inspired by so many great new ideas and friends!

 With a virtual ticket (at a reduced price!), you’ll be able to access all of their main stage speaker sessions and workshops through live video & Q&A. Plus, they’re including videos of attendee-led meetups and a few other bonuses as well!

 If you have any inkling of wanting to join the lifestyle, I would recommend purchasing a ticket and spending your upcoming Friday-Sunday of social distancing inside learning from all of these awesome RV entrepreneurs!

-So what’s next?
+So what’s next for RV life?
 Where are we headed?

 Your guess is as good as mine!
 Haha, just kidding, sorta…